haniehakhavan/face_verification_with_ui/README.md

 the code was written by python.
 <br/>
-this code gets 1 photo of a person then by using webcam it can identify whether the video is from same parson or not.
+this code gets 1 photo of a person then by using webcam it can identify whether the video is from same person or not.
 <br/>
 ![python](https://img.shields.io/static/v1?label=python&message=v3.6&color=FCA7D5)